Regentis Biomaterials

 Technology Platform

-A proprietary, synthetic hydrogel platform based on polyethylene glycol (PEG) and fibrinogen-derived peptides that polymerizes in situ using UV light to create a biodegradable scaffold for tissue regeneration.
+A proprietary synthetic hydrogel platform based on polyethylene glycol (PEG) and fibrinogen-derived peptides, which is applied as a liquid and photopolymerized in-situ to form a biodegradable scaffold that degrades enzymatically in sync with new tissue growth.

 Opportunities